drupol/master-thesis/src/thesis/3-tools.typ

   For example, specifying `FROM alpine:3.19.1` in a `Dockerfile` instead of `FROM alpine` ensures that the Alpine 3.19.1 version is always used, providing stability.
+Additionally, to minimize the risk of variation, the `build-base` package used in the `Dockerfile` (@ch3-dockerfile) is pinned to version `0.5-r3`.
 This mechanism applies similarly across different programming language ecosystems.
-However, it is important to note that version tags, like `3.19.1`, can be replaced or updated by the maintainers, potentially altering the contents associated with a #emph[pinned] version.
+However, it is important to note that version tags, like `3.19.1` or `0.5-r3`, can be replaced or updated by the maintainers, without users' awareness, potentially altering the contents of a "pinned" version and impacting reproducibility.

-  To overcome this, the use of digests or checksums (@checksum) can anchor images to a specific snapshot, offering a stronger guarantee of immutability.
-  For instance, specifying
-  `FROM alpine@sha256:c5b1261d6d3e43071626931fc004f70149baeba2c8ec672bd4f27761f8e1ad6b`
-  as shown in @ch3-dockerfile ensures that exactly the same image is used consistently, regardless of any updates.
+  To mitigate this issue, using digests can ensure images are anchored to a specific snapshot, offering a stronger guarantee of immutability.
+For instance, specifying `FROM alpine@sha256:c5b1261d6d3e43071626931fc004f70149baeba2c8ec672bd4f27761f8e1ad6b`, as shown in @ch3-dockerfile, ensures that the exact same image is used consistently, regardless of any upstream updates.
+While using a digest to pin the base image ensures immutability, the `apk` package manager does not support a similar mechanism, only tags are supported.
+It's important to be aware of the limitations of the tools (e.g., the `apk` package manager) used in the base image, as even with precautions, variability in the build process may still be introduced.
 ]

 Docker's containerization technology offers a way to create consistent software